hannesdelbeke/brain/PKM/Obsidian/update submodule in obsidian.md

 Instead we can use [execute code](https://github.com/twibiral/obsidian-execute-code) plugin to easily update submodules from in Obsidian (PC only)

-If on windows, first add support for [[bash on windows]]
+If on windows, first add support for [[bash on windows]] Then restart Obsidian, you now can run bash code with [execute code](https://github.com/twibiral/obsidian-execute-code)

 ## pull submodule
 ```shell